What is a probation period?

 Entitlement to sick leave

-An employee who’s still on probation period is not yet entitled to sick leave.
+During probation, the employee is not entitled to paid sick leave.
+However, the employer may grant sick leave as unpaid if supported by a medical report, depending on internal policy and practical arrangements.
 Usually, sick leaves take effect after serving the probation period but when the need arises before completing the probation, you can still take it.

 In most cases the total duration taken as sick leave during probation is considered unpaid.
 It’s advisable to review the employment contract to know the company’s terms and conditions with regards to sick leave during the probation period.